-- a) Employees and Associates, in consultation with their line managers, take part in events such as industry conferences and business meetings, including foreign business trips, and the costs of such events are covered by the Company or another company from the Elemental Holding Capital Group. - b) Invitations to such events by people from outside the organization may be conducive to building mutual relations with business partners and are acceptable, as long as they are a standard procedure adopted in a given culture. - c) If an invitation to such events is not a standard procedure adopted in a given culture, in particular, if it is of a significant value, consent of the line manager is required before accepting invitation to such an event and a relevant entry must be made in the Register of Received Benefits. - d) If the Company organizes an entertainment event of significant value, it must be entered in the Register of Given Benefits and it is recommended that an employee of the Company who in fact invited other to this event should participate in such event.

-e) In the case of each invitation, internal rules in force in the company of our contractor should be taken into account.
+- a) Employees and Associates, in consultation with their line managers, take part in events such as industry conferences and business meetings, including foreign business trips, and the costs of such events are covered by the Company. - b) Invitations to events, which referred to point a) above, by people from outside the Organization may be conducive to building mutual relations with business partners and are acceptable, as long as they are a standard procedure adopted in a given culture. - c) If an invitation to events, which referred to point a) above, is not a standard procedure adopted in a given culture, in particular, if it is of a significant value, consent of the line manager is required before accepting invitation to such an event and a relevant entry must be made in the Register of Received Benefits. - d) If the Company organizes an entertainment event of significant value, it must be entered in the Register of Given Benefits and it is recommended that an Employee of the Company who invited other to this event should participate in such event. - e) In the case of each invitation, internal rules in force in the company of contractor should be taken into account.